This article is part of our Real Estate Business Startup Guide—a curated list of articles to help you plan, start, and grow your real estate business!

 For most clients, judgment is passed from the moment they first view a property.
 If the property you’re selling only has photographs of empty rooms, you might not be making that killer first impression, which is key to moving things along.

-According to a report produced by the National Association of Realtors, 43 percent (almost half) of all those looking for a house begin their search online.
+According to a report produced by the National Association of Realtors, nearly all those looking for a house begin their search online.
 In this case, you’ll want to consider staging the home to look lived in.

 Staging is popular for a reason: Homes that are staged by an Accredited Staging Professional (ASP®) sell within 33 days compared to an average of 196 days for homes that are not staged.